bobfang1992/go-result/README.md

----
-title: A simple result type in Golang 1.18
+# A simple result type in Golang 1.18
-date: 2021-11-19T05:15:31Z
-description: Some simple test for the new blog system
----

 With the introduction of generics in Go 1.18.
 One of the pain point I had with Golang has been finanly resolved.